 About Alfred Tennyson

 Alfred Tennyson Is well regarded as one of the most popular British poets of all time.
 He emanated from royal and noble ancestry though was brought up in a middle-class household.
 A lot of his work was rooted in mythology such as Ulysses.
 As well as being a poet Tennyson tried his hand at stage plays but these are not considered to be particularly good.
-Tennyson has coined a lot of phrases which have become part of the British Vernacular such as “‘Tis better to have loved and lost / Than never to have loved at all” and “Theirs not to reason why, / Theirs but to do and die”.
+Tennyson has coined a lot of phrases that have become part of the British Vernacular such as “‘Tis better to have loved and lost / Than never to have loved at all” and “Theirs not to reason why, / Theirs but to do and die”.
 In 1850 Tennyson succeeded Wordsworth as Britain’s poet Laureate, which is one of the most prestigious honour a British poet can receive.